Diet And Lung Cancer

 Gut bacteria results in lung inflammation.
 A research was carried out that included more than 1.44 million people from the United States, Europe, & Asia.
 The amount of yogurt with fiber consumed by the participants was calculated.
 Other factors like obesity, smoking, etc were also taken into account.

 The average duration of follow up was 8.6 years.
 During this time, 18,882 participants were diagnosed with lung cancer.
 After this, it was concluded that: “Both fiber & yogurt intakes were inversely associated with lung cancer risk.”

 People consuming the most fiber had a 17% lower risk of developing lung cancer than the ones consuming less fiber.

 Similarly, people consuming more yogurt had a 19% lower risk of lung cancer than the ones who did not consume yogurt.
 Even consuming a small amount of yogurt lowers the risk of lung cancer by 15%.

 Jointly, people consuming the highest amount of fiber and yogurt had a 33% lower risk of lung cancer.

 To conclude, the results show the health benefits from fiber and yogurt to protect a person from lung cancer as well as cardiovascular disease and gastrointestinal cancer.

 Strengths and limitations

-This study is considered important as it included large quantity of data and a wide range of factors in final analysis.
+This study is considered important as it included a large quantity of data and a wide range of factors in the final analysis.